IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-11. Select Filter Roles and drop it after the tile START
+11. Select Filter Roles and drop it after the building block START

 	a.
 Change name to SevOne_Find_Role

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. authKey: $NMSCredentials